sunk818/huawei-honor-KIW-L24/readme.txt

+How do upgrade from stock Huawei Honor 5x KIW-L24 from stock Android 5 to Android 6 using the firmware updater version

+This is the simplest method I have found using the in-house Huawei Updater Tool and older HiSuite v10 desktop software.

+These instructions are specifically for Window 10.

 these are the steps I used:

 * on the huawei honor 5x KIW-L24, open files app on and create a folder called dload in the root